tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 - Adding a variadic parameter to a named function or struct method.

-- Adding a new method to an interface, or a variadic parameter to an interface method, _if the interface has a private method_ (which prevents external packages from implementing it).
+- Adding a new method to an interface, or a variadic parameter to an interface method, _if the interface already has a private method_ (which prevents external packages from implementing it).

 - Widening a numeric type as long as it is a named type (e.g. `type Number int32` can change to `int64`, but not `int8` or `uint32`).